All the best stuff to do for East End Kids and their crew!

 10 Great Places for a Family-Friendly Outdoor Swim near East London

-*Please check with the venue where possible before travelling to ensure availability and open times
+*Please check with each venue before travelling for availability and opening times.

 Lidos & Paddling Pools near East London